cpeaustriajc/cpeaustriajc.dev/README.md

-# jaycedotbin.github.io
+# Portfolio

 ![GitHub][license]

-Built with astro and the power of static site generation, with speed in mind.
+Built with astro with speed and simplicity in mind.

-I think astro is a great static site generator, it only brings in the important for you to get started with.
+Astro has proven to be a great tool for building a simple static site.
+This is why I use it as my main method to be able to build simple websites that do not need that much interaction.

 [license]:
 	https://img.shields.io/github/license/jaycedotbin/jaycedotbin.github.io